Posted on 1 Comment

 It is well known that Henry David Thoreau took himself off to Walden Pond for the purpose of living simply.
 In his book “Walden” he talks about how much energy white people spend building (and then maintaining) a structure in which to live; while the Indians (who were happy to live simply) spent relatively little, giving them more time to do other things.

-Are we to imagine that our own society’s status quo is offering us the path to the Greatest Joy and to True Human Fulfillment?
+Are we to imagine that our own society’s status quo is equivalent to the path to the Greatest Joy and to True Human Fulfillment?

 I doubt it.
 I think – if we apply ourselves, we can do better.